This orange vinaigrette is refreshing, with sweet, savory, and acidic flavors. Make it today for an easy alternative to bottled dressing!

 How to Make Honey Orange Vinaigrette

-Add the remaining ingredients to the orange juice.
-You can either whisk everything together in a bowl, or place the ingredients in a container with a tight-fitting lid.
+Then, add the remaining ingredients to the orange juice.
+You can either whisk everything together in a bowl or place the ingredients in a container with a tight-fitting lid and shake.

 I also use the microplane zester to grate some garlic into the dressing.
 Grating the garlic releases some of the juices and helps prevent taking a raw bite of garlic.
 It basically makes a garlic paste.